-18.8.
+18.7.
 PROMOTING SAFEGUARDING WITHIN BOARDING

-- All Campbell College staff will attend a Child Protection Briefing at the start of a new academic year - Boarding staff will be given a follow-up briefing during the Easter term - A Boarding Tutor (from CCB) is one of the Deputy Designated Teachers - The Designated Teacher will join the Boarding Department on a number of evenings on an informal basis - The Boarders will be given a briefing by the Heads of Boarding / Designated Teacher on how they can express concerns and who they can talk to. - Names of the Designated Teacher / Deputy Designated Teachers are displayed prominently throughout the Boarding Department. - Staff are aware of pupils who do not have English as their first language - Details of 'who to talk to' are displayed in multi-lingual formats - A 'Here to Help' guide is in every break-out area containing safeguarding information for boarders - Boarders are provided with access to private telephones and help-line contact numbers
+- All Campbell College staff will attend a Child Protection Briefing at the start of a new academic year - Boarding staff will be given a follow-up briefing during the Easter term - A Boarding Tutor (from CCB) is trained as a Deputy Designated Teacher - The Designated Teacher will join the Boarding Department on a number of evenings on an informal basis - The Boarders will be given a briefing by the Heads of Boarding / Designated Teacher on how they can express concerns and who they can talk to. - Names of the Designated Teacher / Deputy Designated Teachers are displayed prominently throughout the Boarding Department. - Boarders are provided with access to private telephones and help-line contact numbers

-18.9.
+18.8.
 CODE OF CONDUCT / GUIDANCE FOR BOARDING STAFF